 The next few days, I carved out time in the evening to meditate.
 But I found that, while nice, it started to feel a bit like a chore — one more thing in my ever-growing to-do list.
 After an incident trying to meditate post a couple of glasses of boy-drama-induced wine at a friend’s house (I know, I know, it was very much a non-Bechdel test passing rom-com kind of night), I got the sense that meditating at night would be an unsustainable practice for me.

 It also created ripple effects.
 Before starting my day with meditation, I would check my email first thing in the morning.
 (Let me tell you, if you want to stress yourself out a lot, try going through your emails almost immediately upon opening your eyes.
 It will really make your cortisol levels skyrocket.)
 Unconsciously, I began waiting to check my email until after I meditated.
 This really helped me be in a less frantic place when I did make it to my inbox, and I found I was more productive and responsive to emails.

 By starting my day with meditation, I found that I was more productive and focused.
 I was still stressed — one of the perks of being a Pisces and having anxiety — but it helped me cope with my anxiety better.
 I was able to deal with stressful situations instead of just respond to them with omg omg omg I can’t handle this.

-Recently, a man I’ve been dating told me that one of things he liked about me was that I was calm.
-Lol joke’s on him, I thought… but then I realized, hey, I actually do feel calmer.
+Recently, a man I have been dating told me that one of things he liked about me was that I was calm.
+Lol joke is on him, I thought… but then I realized, hey, I actually do feel calmer.
 Not only do I feel less stressed, but people are noticing that my energy is less frenetic.
 Maybe, with the help of a little mindfulness and some crystals, I am someone who can be described as calm after all.